pat/my_candidates/README.md

 bundle exec rake scrapers:parties
 ```

-Or, to regenerate the popolo data:
+Or, to regenerate the popolo data and all postcode and electorate pages:

 ```
-bundle exec rake popolo:generate
+bundle exec rake rebuild
 ```

 ## Contributing